By allowing ads to appear on this site, you support the local businesses who, in turn, support great journalism.

 Averitt Center Board Vice President Ralph Cowart said he always was amazed at Berry’s ability to work diplomatically with so many different personalities and points of view.

-“It was such a privilege for us to serve on board with him and to actually see the light in his eyes and the excitement with which he talked about shows.
+“It was such a privilege for us to serve on the board with him and to actually see the light in his eyes and the excitement with which he talked about shows.
 To see him vigorously work at getting an art collection or a show to come to the Averitt.

 “He touched our lives, and he left us with this remarkable program through his dedication and his leadership.
 And we're better for being called his board members, fellow thespians, artists and, most importantly, his friends.